 - Purchase orders are generally issued for the smallest batch quantity that is acceptable to the supplier.
 Only a substantial price discount will permit a larger batch to be ordered.

-The Club’s stores at Robin Cooke’s establishment near Saxmundham are being expanded to give more space for the storage of both new and used parts.
-Robin aims to turn around all orders within 48 hours of receipt, when stocks are available, and he is able to give an ‘emergency’ service for an extra charge.
+The Club’s stores at Robin Cooke’s establishment near Saxmundham have been expanded to give more space for the storage of both new and used parts.
+Robin aims to turn around all orders within 48 hours of receipt, when stocks are available, and we normally achieve a first-fill of over 95%.
+He is able to give an ‘emergency’ service for an extra charge.

 The Club’s spares operation is entirely dependent upon the excellence of its suppliers if it is to give a good service to members, and our purchasing policies are designed to achieve this.
 Some core objectives are: